A new ionisation network and radiation transport module in PLUTO: Introduction

 while the recombination time for a given ion, $i$, is

 where, $\alpha_i (T)$ is the total (radiative + dielectronic) recombination rate coefficient.
 The ratio between the cooling and recombination times is then,

 which is independent of density.
-For C VI$\rightarrow$C V the timescale-ratio is $\sim 0.18$ ($\alpha_{CVI} = 3.5\times 10^{-12} \ps$ and $\Lambda(10^5) = 4 \times 10^{-22} \ergps \cc$).
+For example, for an initial temperature of $\sim 10^5$ K, and for the \ion{C}{vi}$\rightarrow$\ion{C}{v} recombination, the timescale-ratio is $\sim 0.18$ ($\alpha_{CVI} = 3.5\times 10^{-12} \ps$ and $\Lambda(10^5) = 4 \times 10^{-22} \ergps \cc$).
 Therefore, \ion{C}{v} will be over-abundant compared to CIE.
 Clearly, there is a need to consider the time evolution of a non-equilibrium ionisation (NEI) network in addition to the hydrodynamic variables in such cases.
-Many authors have studied the isochoric/isobaric cooling of a hot gas from $t \sim 10^6$~K to $\approx 10^4$~K and shown that the time-dependent ion fractions for ions can differ by orders of magnitude (which in turn affect gas cooling) indicating the importance of the non-equilibrium calculations \citep{Kafatos1973, Shapiro1976, Schmutzler1993, Gnat2007, Oppenheimer2013, Gnat2017}
+Many authors have studied the isochoric/isobaric cooling of hot gas from $t \sim 10^6$~K to $\approx 10^4$~K and shown that the time-dependent ion fractions for ions can differ by orders of magnitude (which in turn affect gas cooling) indicating the importance of the non-equilibrium conditions \citep{Kafatos1973, Shapiro1976, Schmutzler1993, Gnat2007, Oppenheimer2013, Gnat2017}

 Observationally, the presence of non-equilibrium plasma has been shown in many environments.
 Studies including \cite{Becker1980, Claas1989, Brinkmann1999, Bamba2016, Suzuki2018} found evidence for under-ionised/over-ionised plasma in the X-ray spectrum of young ($\lesssim 2000$ yr) SN remnants.
 Corresponding simulations of the supernovae bubbles also show significant effects of the NEI on observable ions \citep{Hamilton1983, Shull1983, Itoh1988, Slavin1992, Slavin2015, ZhangGao2019} .
 Non-equilibrium effects have also been attributed to the non-detection of \ion{N}{v} compared to \ion{O}{vi} or failure of a CIE fit in the galactic winds \citep{Breitschwerdt1999, Breitschwerdt2003, Chisholm2018, Gray2019}, excess X-ray background \citep{Breitschwerdt1994}, lack of \ion{C}{iv} and \ion{N}{v} in the local bubble \citep{DeAvillez2012} and the missing baryons in the warm-hot ionised medium (WHIM) in the intergalactic medium (IGM) \citep{Yoshikawa2003, Cen2006, Bertone2008}.